ggonnella/fastsubtrees/docs/paper.md

 Tree data structures are commonly used in different fields of computer science to represent hierarchical information (Black, 1999).
-A prominent use case is in philogenetics, where trees are used to represent the common ancestry of organisms or macromolecules.
-Taxonomy, the hierarchical biological classification of organisms, is based on their phylogenetic relationships, and is thus representable as a tree.
+A prominent use case is in phylogenetics, where trees are used to represent the common ancestry of organisms or macromolecules.
+Taxonomy, the hierarchical biological classification of organisms, is constructed from their phylogenetic relationships, and is thus representable as a tree.

 The NCBI taxonomy (Schoch et al., 2020) database is a curated database of